lgrcia/twirl/README.md

 twirl is a astrometric plate solving package for Python.
 It is suited for cases where the Right Ascension and Declination (RA, dec) coordinates of the image center and the field of view is known, computing a World Coordinate System (WCS) based on GAIA reference stars.

-twirl is based on the algorithm of Lang et al. 2009 (astrometry.net) and go through these steps:
+twirl is based on the algorithm of Lang et al. 2009 (astrometry.net) and implemented in pure python.

-1. detection of stars in the image if not provided
-2. catalog query using image known center
-3. 4-points asterisms building and matching following Lang et al. 2009 method
-4. image recombination and wcs fit using astropy.wcs

 An offline version is under development (current version relies on a Gaia catalog query)

 ## Installation